ELEQ-STW/LSC_TEMP/README.md

 # NOTE: The SSID and PASSWORD need to be in parenthesis.
 #       If there is a parenthesis in the PASSWORD,
-#       please escape it by adding a '\' in from of the parenthesis.
+#       please escape it by adding a '\' in front of the parenthesis.

 # Check if the variables are empty
 if (SSID, PASSWORD) == ('', ''):